acute-mountain-sickness-in-spiti-valley

 What causes High mountain sickness?

 Higher altitudes, just like the Spiti valley altitude has lower oxygen content and low air pressure which might cause to decrease oxygen in level in your body.
-When you travel from planes and ride or hike up the mountains, your body might not get enough time to adjust to the new altitude and get under AMS.
+When you travel from planes and ride or hike up the mountains, your body might not get enough time for acclimatization in Spiti Valley and get under AMS.
 Your level of exertion also plays a vital factor.
 If you exert yourself, you need more oxygen to generate energy which increases your chances of getting affected by AMS.

 What are the symptoms of AMS?